NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-medium-impact.md

 Author: [Daniel Aaron Salwerowicz](mailto:daniel@salwerowi.cz), based on "[Low Impact](proposal-low-impact.md)" proposal by: [Jürgen Enge](mailto:juergen@info-age.net)
 Status: Draft

-"Medium impact" means that the inventory.json structure is not changed.
+"Medium impact" means that the `inventory.json` structure is not changed.
-Instead an additional inventory-unpacked.json is used to describe the object after it has been unpacked.
+Instead an additional `inventory-unpacked.json` is used to describe the object after it has been unpacked.
-(Name is subject to change, inventory-deflated.json or others are also possible.)
+(Name is subject to change, `inventory-deflated.json` or others are also possible.)

 ## Decisions
-* [Format](format-questions.md): ZIP (although TAR could be used as well since it also supports multi-volume archives)
+* [Format](format-questions.md): ZIP (although TAR could be used, in this case replace `zip` with `tar` in the proposal)
 * [Single VS Multipart containers questions](single-vs-multipart-containers-questions.md): Both

 ## Proposal
-Replace `content` folder with `content.zip` file.
+Replace `content` folder with `content.zip` container.
 Top level folder of the `content.zip` file should be `content` so that it can be "unpacked in situ".
-Every `content.zip` file has a sidecar with the checksum of the file.
+Every `content.zip` container has a sidecar with the checksum of the archive file.

-In this proposal the inventory.json described only the `content.zip` and is unaware of its contents.
+In this proposal the `inventory.json` describes only the `content.zip` and is unaware of its contents.
-On the other hand the inventory-unpacked.json will exclude `content.zip` and describe its unpacked content.
+On the other hand the `inventory-unpacked.json` will exclude `content.zip` and describe OCFL objects after unpacking the archive.
 It will also contain a block of information about what version of zip file format was used, what tool packed it, if it's compressed, etc.
 The goal of this block is to provide all necessary information to be able to unpack the `content.zip` file.
 A tentative json structure of this block can be as follows: